 - Members get real world experience by leading fundraising events, organizing and managing projects, working in teams, and making presentations.

 - Students have the opportunity to take on leadership roles on a national level and participate in student-led webinars, conference calls, and events.

-- Graduating student members are honored at graduation with a distinctive National Green Schools Society stole when they meet specified requirements showing exemplary environmental stewardship in environmental education and service.
+- Graduating student members are honored at graduation with a distinctive National and International Green Schools Society stole when they meet specified requirements showing exemplary environmental stewardship in environmental education and service.